Solar-network/docs/docs/project/intro.md

 Solidity Smart Contracts on the SXP Blockchain.<br />
 The Solar Core also enables dynamic forging rewards based on the position of a delegate.<br />

-## 3. SXP Coin Overview & Use Cases
+## 3. SXP coin overview & use cases

 SXP utilises a Delegated Proof of Stake concensus, from which the forging rewards are distributed to delegates.<br />
 The delegates are able to further distribute these rewards to their voters and keep a percentage as reward for the contribution to the network.<br />